Articles for Translators

 This article

-reports on the pedagogical effectiveness of using
+reports on the pedagogical effectiveness of using a translation

-a translation memory tool, e.g., Trados's WinAlign,
+memory tool, e.g., Trados's WinAlign, to assist in the teaching

-(TE) concept.
-Conventionally, translation instructors
+of the translation equivalence (TE) concept.
+Conventionally, translation

-taught the TE concept using the prescriptive method
+instructors taught the TE concept using the prescriptive method

 of lecture and discussion of relevant TE theories.
+As an alternative,

-the descriptive method to teach the TE concept.
+this study proposes the use of the descriptive method to teach the

+TE concept.
 The author administered an experimental technology-assisted

-translation project by engaging a group of graduate
+translation project by engaging a group of graduate students in

-students in the editing of Trados's WinAlign-produced
+the editing of Trados's WinAlign-produced translation alignments…

 Read